KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-\end{lemma} \begin{proof} Observe that we may assume the a priori lower bound $\varrho_{S,T} \gtrsim N^{-2+\e}$ with arbitrarily large though universal implied constant; indeed, in this case, the RHS in the stated bound is simply 1.

-We now appeal to Lemma \ref{lemma:ItoP1Cpt} combined with the regularity estimates in Lemma \ref{lemma:BRegT} and the off-diagonal estimate in Lemma \ref{lemma:ThirdOrder} to establish the following estimate for $\e \in \R_{>0}$ satisfying $\e \lesssim \beta_{\partial}$ with a sufficiently small but universal implied constant:
+\end{lemma} \begin{proof} {Observe we may assume the a priori lower bound $\rho_{S,T} \gtrsim N^{-2+\e}$ with arbitrarily large though universal implied constant; indeed, in this case, the RHS in the stated bound is simply 1.
+We now appeal to Lemma \ref{lemma:ItoP1Cpt} combined with the regularity estimates in Lemma \ref{lemma:BRegT} and the off-diagonal estimate in Lemma \ref{lemma:ThirdOrder} to establish the following estimate for $0<\e \lesssim \beta_{\partial}$:}

-Indeed, above we have crucially used the assumption $y \in \mathscr{I}_{N,\beta_{\partial}}$ like for the proofs of Lemma \ref{lemma:RegXHKCpt} and Lemma \ref{lemma:RegTHKCpt} to obtain the second inequality, and this final inequality is consequence of Lemma \ref{lemma:UsualSuspectIntCutoff}.
-It remains to observe $|\mathscr{D}_{S,T,x,y}^{N,0}| \lesssim 1$ courtesy of those Nash-type heat kernel estimates within both of Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:NashPrelimCpt}, the latter of which applying equally well to the kernel $\mathscr{T}^{N,0}$ provided the heat kernel estimates in Lemma \ref{lemma:ThirdOrder}.
+Indeed, above we have crucially {applied} the assumption $y \in \mathbb{I}_{N,\beta_{\partial}}$ like for the proofs of Lemma \ref{lemma:RegXHKCpt} and Lemma \ref{lemma:RegTHKCpt} to obtain the second inequality, and this final inequality is consequence of Lemma \ref{lemma:UsualSuspectIntCutoff}.
+It remains to observe {$|\mathbf{G}^{N,0}| \lesssim 1$} via Nash-type heat kernel estimates in Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:NashPrelimCpt}, the latter of which applies equally well to the kernel $\mathbf{T}^{N,0}$ {given} the heat kernel estimates in Lemma \ref{lemma:ThirdOrder}.
 This provides the pointwise estimate.

-To obtain the spatially-averaged estimate, we simply employ those heat kernel estimates within Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:NashPrelimCpt} once again as follows:
+{For the spatially-averaged estimate, we employ heat kernel estimates of Lemmas \ref{lemma:IOnD} and \ref{lemma:NashPrelimCpt} once again as follows:}

-To estimate the remaining summation, we proceed exactly as with the pointwise estimate; this completes the proof. \end{proof} We proceed to estimate the quantity $\mathscr{D}^{N,0,2}$; to this end, it will serve convenient to introduce the following operator. \begin{notation} We define the operator
+To estimate the remaining summation, we proceed exactly as with the pointwise estimate; this completes the proof. \end{proof} We now estimate $\mathbf{G}^{N,0,2}$, which amounts to a heat kernel estimate corresponding to the functional CLT; to this end, it will be convenient to introduce the following operator. \begin{notation}\fsp We define the operator

 Moreover, provided $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any $x,y \in \Z$, we define